Nails and Medical Health

 Welcome to how nails are affected by some medical health problems

 Nails can indicate the state of your health.
 While thicker nails also feature they are not always associated with medical disease.
 Podiatrists and doctors are taught to examine hands as part of the examination.
 This will include nails.
-In this short article a few of the obvious conditions are discussed.
+In this short article a few common conditions are discussed.
+Reading score = 61

 Lungs and heart